 Dining Dollars are optional for the Commuter and Athletic Meal plans.
 You will be enrolled in the same Dining Dollars selection for the spring semester unless we are notified otherwise.
-Dining Dollars roll over from year to year, and any remaining balance will be refunded when you graduate or withdraw from the university.
-Effective July 1, 2016, Dining Dollars will roll over from semester to semester during the student’s enrollment and can only be refunded when a student withdraws or graduates from NC State.
+Effective July 1, 2016, Dining Dollars roll over from semester to semester during the student’s enrollment and can only be refunded when a student withdraws or graduates from NC State.
 At that time, only Dining Dollars purchased during the semester prior to graduation or withdrawal are eligible for refund after the semester has ended.
 Students should contact the Wolfpack One Card office to request a refund.

 The Commuter/Apartment Plan is a Dining Dollars-only plan that offers a five percent discount at the register.
 Students living off campus or in Wolf Village, Wolf Ridge, Greek Housing are eligible.

 Do you have a printed meal plan guide?